Robot Control

 print("✓ MoveJ program execution complete")

-MoveL (Linear Cartesian Motion)
+MoveL (linear Cartesian motion)

 This example demonstrates how to create and execute a motion program using MoveL commands to move the robot in Cartesian space.